-Starting March 14, 2023, the OSA has changed our report and site form submission requirements.
-We now require:
+The OSA has changed our Environmental Review report and site form submission requirements.
+Effective June 30, 2023, we will require:

-One (1) digital copy of the archaeological survey report, preferably on CD, in a PDF format.
+One (1) digital copy of the archaeological survey report, to be sent through Sharefile.

-One (1) digital copy of each NC Site Form(s) with accompanying site map(s) for each site that was recorded as part of the archaeological investigation, preferably on CD in Word and/or PDF format(s).
+One (1) digital copy of each NC Site Form(s) with site map(s) for each site that was recorded as part of the archaeological investigation, to be sent through Sharefile.
 Please submit each site form as separate documents.
-No hardcopies of site forms are necessary.
-Do not attach site forms to reports.

 Artifact Curation and Donation

 The OSARC accepts state- and federally-owned collections for permanent curation, as well as private donations.
 The forms below are needed for both types of collections.
+Please refer to the OSA guidelines above for advice regarding the processing and curation of state- and federally-owned collections.
 See the Curation page for more information.